codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 We can add the `docker-import` to set the repository and the tag and  `docker-push` to send the image to docker hub.

-In both we have the `only` tag to only run the post-processor for the docker builder.
+In both, we have the `only` tag to only run the post-processor for the docker builder.

 ```json
 {